rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section3.md

 3. `tasklist` is the command that you can use on Windows.
 The first column is the process name and the second column is the process id.
 4. `communicate()` call returns output as byte-string.
 Before you can do text-operations/regex matching on the output, you need to decode it.
 For example, `stdout.decode('utf-8')`

-### Demo: Parent in Non-Blocking Mode using pexpect
+### Hands-On (For Mac-Linux) and Demo-Only for Windows: Parent in Non-Blocking Mode using pexpect

 There are child processes which you would want to interact with post launching.
 This could be a trickly task on Windows.
 However, on Mac/Linux this is made very approachable using `pexepct` module.